TNDM Collar Strategy

 What is a collar on TNDM?

 A collar on TNDM is the collar strategy applied to TNDM (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With TNDM stock trading near $15.15, the strikes shown on this page are snapped to the nearest listed TNDM chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TNDM stock at $22.60 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed TNDM chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are TNDM collar max profit and max loss calculated?